Riesz feature representation: scale equivariant scattering network for classification tasks: Experiments

 Generally, accuracies of our method are stable for scales in the range $[0.707, 5.657]$ for both, SVM and MLP.
 The MLP performs slightly better (around 1\%) than the SVM.
 However, the costs of training and parameter tuning for the MLP are higher.
 Both competing methods achieve $4-5\%$ higher accuracy than our Riesz representation baseline with SVM.
 However, this agrees with similar experiments reported in the literature~\cite{oyallon2015} when comparing scattering and deep networks on large datasets.

+It is of interest to analyze the performance of the methods for smaller sizes of the training set \cite{jansson22}.
+The authors in \cite{jansson22} experiment with training sets in the scale $[1,4]$ with sizes as small as 100 images.
+Here, we decided to keep the same experiment design as above: train only on a single scale $1$.
 Accuracies depending on the number of training images are reported in Table~\ref{fig:mnist-scale-generalization:small:datasets}.
 Here, we compare with the RieszNet, only.
 With the SVM, the accuracy improves significantly with increased number of training images (by $10\%$ for 50,000 vs 1,000 training images) since more training images generally increase the diversity of handwriting styles for digits.
 However, the performance on the relatively small training set of 1,000 images (100 training images per class) is around $85\%$ for the SVM, and stable for the scales in the range $[0.707, 5.657]$.
 When trained on the same training set of size 1,000, the MLP is better than the SVM ($85\%$ vs $87\%$).
 Interestingly, the MLP outperforms the RieszNet for scales larger than $4.757$.
 This could be due to the window cropping procedure.